Marie Edmonds: Education

 Edmonds was educated at Plymouth High School for Girls, Plymouth, Devon (1987-1994).
 She studied the Natural Science Tripos at Cambridge and was awarded first class Bachelor of Arts (BA) degree 1997, specialising in Geological Sciences.
 She began her PhD the same year at Cambridge graduating in 2002.

 Career and research

 After receiving her PhD she served as a volcanologist for the British Geological Survey at its Montserrat Volcano Observatory.
 From 2004 to 2006 Edmonds was a Mendenhall Fellow with the United States Geological Survey at its Hawaiian Volcano Observatory.
 Since 2007, she has served as a Fellow of Queens' College, Cambridge and a Professor at the University of Cambridge, where she teaches igneous petrology, geochemistry, and volcanology.

 Edmonds serves as President of the Volcanology, Geochemistry, Petrology Section of the American Geophysical Union.
 Edmonds served on the Deep Carbon Observatory's (DCO) executive committee.
 Edmonds was Secretary for Science 2014–2018 at the Geological Society of London and was the Volcanology, Petrology Secretary of the American Geophysical Union 2016–2018.
-Edmonds is a principal editor of the AGU journal Geochemistry, Geophysics, Geosystems (G-Cubed).
+Edmonds served as an editor of the AGU journal Geochemistry, Geophysics, Geosystems (G-Cubed) 2017-2025.
 In 2023, Edmonds became Executive Editor of Bulletin of Volcanology.